justinjiajia/cloud_security/labs/lab_4_new.md

    - In the *Instances* list, a message displays *"You are not authorized to perform this operation.
 User: arn:aws:iam::\<account-id\>:user/devuser is not authorized to perform: ec2:DescribeInstances because no identity-based policy allows the ec2:DescribeInstances action"*.

-4. Choose Launch instances.
+4. Choose *Launch instances*.
 Scroll down and choose the *Key pair name* drop down list.

    A message displays *"You are not authorized to perform this operation."*